Tecknique/foragable/README.md

 The main environmental variables are:

-location
+location,
-elevation
+elevation,
-aspect slope of the coordinate time of season streetway rivers
+aspect slope of the coordinate, time of season, streetway, rivers

 this was originally an art installation to educate people on what part of the mountain, and elevation they should